FC Podillya Khmelnytskyi

 FC Podillya Khmelnytskyi («Поділля» (Хмельницький)) is a Ukrainian professional football team that is based in Khmelnytskyi, Khmelnytskyi Oblast, Ukraine.
-The club competes in the Ukrainian Second League.
+The club competes in the Ukrainian First League.

 History

 Soviet era

 Established in the Soviet Union as part of the Dynamo sports society in 1926 as Dynamo Proskurov (Proskuriv), the club participated mostly in championships of the city and its region.
 In 1940 and 1941, it represented the region in the republican competitions among the sports societies of Ukraine.
 During World War II, the Soviet sports competitions were suspended and the club was disbanded.

 After the World War II, Podillya once again started out as a subsection of the Soviet Dynamo athletic franchise in 1948, under the name of Dynamo, of course.
 In 1951, it entered all Ukrainian republican football competitions.
 In 1960, the club obtained the status of "team of master" and entered the Soviet Class B competitions.
 That year is considered to be the year of establishment.
 In 1978, the team was renamed after the historical Ukrainian region of Podillya (Podoliya in Russian) where it played its home games.